 I’m a software engineer with 7+ years of experience, focusing on back-end development while doing some front-end work in a pinch.
-My experience includes enterprise software at a Fortune 100 company, video games at a startup, academic research, and an open-source project where I've contributed for the past 10 years.
+My experience includes enterprise software at a Fortune 100 company, video games at a startup, academic research, and an open-source project to which I've been contributing for the past 11 years.

 Application performance monitoring at AppDynamics

-Since August 2017, I've been a Software Engineer at AppDynamics, a Cisco subsidiary in San Francisco that specializes in system performance monitoring.
+From August 2017 to April 2022, I was a Software Engineer at AppDynamics, a Cisco subsidiary in San Francisco that specializes in system performance monitoring.
 I was promoted from Software Engineer II to III in April 2020.

 AppDynamics ensures that organizations with internal or customer-facing software--including companies outside of tech, such as banks and airlines--avoid the lost business (not to mention embarrassment) of having news stories of their website being slow or even down for hours (or longer!).

-Since May 2019, I've been part of the .NET APM agent development team.
-We support monitoring .NET applications running on anything from early .NET Framework versions to the latest .NET releases.
-I previously worked on core functionality for the Node.js agent and C/C++ SDK.
-One of my largest contributions has been integrating End User Monitoring in Web browsers with applications/services running on .NET Core/.NET 5+, but I've worked on many other components, such as error reporting and other diagnostic features.
+From May 2019 to April 2022, I was on the .NET APM agent development team, which supports monitoring .NET applications running on anything from early .NET Framework versions to the latest .NET releases.
+I'd previously worked on core functionality for the Node.js agent and C/C++ SDK.
+One of my largest contributions was integrating End User Monitoring in Web browsers with applications/services running on .NET Core/.NET 5+, but I worked on many other components, such as error reporting and other diagnostic features.

 Game development at Trion Worlds